diyhue/diyHue/README.md

 #### connect to bridge
 Open official smartphone application, click help, insert the bridge ip and connect.
 ## LIGHT STRIPS:
-Supported neopixel led are WS2812B (rgb, recommended until a more complex rgb -> rgbw conversion will be implemented) and SK6812 (rgbw).
+Supported neopixel led are WS2812B and SK6812 (rgbw).
 Data in pin of the leds must be connected to dedicated harware pin of the esp8266 platforms (rx pin on wemos d1 mini and esp-12e)
 Compilation require Makuna/NeoPixelBus library that can be founded and downloaded automatically from Arduino library mannager.